 Prescribed oral medications in pill or tablet form shall be counted by the parent/guardian and school staff and the number recorded on the Medication Administration Record.

-Except for emergency medications (including, but not limited to FDA approved seizure rescue medications and EpiPens) and medications approved for students to carry for self-medication purposes such as asthma rescue inhalers, all medications shall be kept in a locked, safe, secure place accessible only to the responsible authorized school personnel.
+Except for emergency medications (including, but not limited to FDA approved seizure rescue medications and injectable epinephrine devices) and medications approved for students to carry for self-medication purposes such as asthma rescue inhalers, all medications shall be kept in a locked, safe, secure place accessible only to the responsible authorized school personnel.
 Medications requiring refrigeration shall be stored in a separate refrigerator in a supervised area.

 School personnel who administer medication shall arrange for the child to take the medication at the proper time.